dilipsam/best-seat/README.md

 $ rails s
 $ npm start
 ```
-NOTE: the client application expects the UI application to run at localhost:3000
+NOTE: the client UI application expects the Rails API application to run at localhost:3000

 ## Test